jamwal69/AKAGAMI/README.md

 ## ⚠️ Disclaimer

 This tool is for educational and authorized testing purposes only.
 The developers are not responsible for any misuse or damage caused by this tool.
 Users must ensure they have proper authorization before testing any systems.

-## 🙏 Acknowledgments

-- Thanks to the cybersecurity community for various testing methodologies
-- Built with modern open-source technologies
-- Inspired by various security testing frameworks

-## 📞 Support

-For questions, issues, or contributions:
-- Create an issue on GitHub
-- Check the documentation
-- Review the CLI help: `python cli.py --help`

 ---